 By Lee Foster

-A transformative opportunity to view abundant wildlife is available to any citizens willing to transport themselves to the area south of Willows, north of Sacramento, along Interstate Highway 5.
+A transformative opportunity to view this abundant wildlife awaits all citizens.
+Observers must simply transport themselves to the area south of Willows, north of Sacramento, along Interstate Highway 5.

-Witnessing this waterfowl migration can be an antidote to environmental pessimism and depression, which may affect some of our more-informed six billion fellow travelers on this cooled and habitable star we call Earth.
+Witnessing this waterfowl migration can serve as an antidote to environmental pessimism and depression.
+These modern afflictions may affect many of our most-informed six billion fellow travelers on this cooled and habitable star we call Earth.

-The good news is that this waterfowl migration from time immemorial continues, due partly to the skillful intervention of man, creating a hospitable Northern California flyway environment.
-This news is uplifting and reassuring.
+The good news is that this waterfowl migration from time immemorial continues securely.
+This success story is due partly to the skillful intervention of man, creating a hospitable Northern California flyway habitat.
+The news is uplifting and reassuring.
 About three million ducks and more than a million geese migrate to the region, according to the U.S. Fish and Wildlife Service.

-Repeat visits to observe this natural beauty over the years could be considered a meditation on something perennially good that is happening in our time.
-Long term citizen commitment in California, the U.S., Canada, and even in a cooperative Russia has preserved these waterfowl species.
+Repeat visits to observe this natural beauty over the years could become a meditation on something perennially good that is happening in our time.
+Long term citizen commitment in California, the U.S., Canada, and even in a cooperative Russia preserves these waterfowl species.

 When to Go, Where to Go, What You See